G. Wells Taylor

 “You got a lot of enemies down here, Wildclown.
 Too many to be driving around without a gun permit,” he said finally.
 Garnett shook his head.
 “What the fuck kind of civilization are we going to have if we let clowns tear around with unregistered firearms?”

 “It’s registered.
 My partner’s bringing the permit.”
-I picked up my cigarettes; decided they wouldn’t do without a shot of whiskey so pushed them into my pocket.
+I picked up my cigarettes; decided they wouldn’t do without a shot of whisky so pushed them into my pocket.

 “I barely do any peeping,” I growled back.
 “And I can’t help it if Authority is dirty.
 Do your own housekeeping and none of your friends would get discharged.”